dobtco/wintersmith-knowledge-base/contents/articles/screendoor/projects/deadline.md

 ![Setting a deadline.](../images/deadline_1.png)

 If you need to extend the due date later, return to this page and set a new date.
-Respondents who haven't yet submitted to your project will be notified of the updated due date.
 You can also [extend the deadline for a specific response](../responses/providing_support_to_respondents.html#extending-the-deadline-for-a-draft).

 To clear the due date, click &ldquo;Clear deadline&rdquo; below the date and time pickers.